On the congruence kernel of isotropic groups over rings: Preliminaries

-In this section we recall the notion of an (abstract) system of relative roots introduced in~\cite{PS} and prove some lemmas.
+In order to better understand systems of relative roots $\Phi(S,G)$ of Definition~\ref{def:tor-roots}, we consider the abstract systems of relative roots derived from abstract root systems in the sense of~\cite{Bu}.
+The corresponding notion was first introduced in~\cite{PS}.

-Let $\Phi$ be a reduced root system in a Euclidean space with a scalar product $(-,-)$.
+Let $\Phi$ be a reduced root system in the sense of~\cite{Bu} with an inner product $(-,-)$.
 Let $\Pi=\{a_1,\ldots,a_l\}$ be a fixed system of simple roots of $\Phi$; if $\Phi$ is irreducible, we assume that the numbering follows Bourbaki~\cite{Bu}.
 Let $D$ be the Dynkin diagram of $\Phi$.
 We identify nodes of $D$ with the corresponding simple roots in $\Pi$.
-For a subgroup $\Gamma\subseteq \Aut(D)$ and a $\Gamma$-invariant subset $J\subseteq\Pi$, consider the projection